natenka/pyneng-book-en/docs/source/book/25_db/create.rst

 In this example, we described *switch* table: we defined which fields would be in the table and which types of values would be in them.

-Additionally, *mac* field is the primary key.
+Additionally, *mac* field is primary key.
 That automatically means that:

 * field must be unique
 * field cannot have null value (in SQLite this must be stated explicitly)

 In this example this is quite logical as MAC address must be unique.

 There are no entries in the table at the moment, only a definition.
-You can view the definition with this command:
+You can view definition with this command:

 .. code:: sql